 If an issue has been reported to the FDA regarding one of your medical devices, a “for cause” inspection will be conducted.

 These issues can be reported by:

 While such inspections usually focus only on the specific problem reported, they could lead to inspection of apparently disparate operations.

 Medical Device Single Audit Program (MDSAP)

-Another type of certification preferred by some medical devices companies goes by the name of Medical Device Single Audit Program (MDSAP).
+Another type of certification preferred by some medical device companies goes by the name of the Medical Device Single Audit Program (MDSAP).

 The manufacturer will receive a single audit that will achieve up to five regulatory quality system requirements, all within the cost of one audit.
 If you wish to have such an audit conducted, you will need to approach an Auditing Organization (AO) that is authorized by the regulatory agency.

 What Are the Types of Medical Device Audits?

 There are three types of medical device audits internal, external, and unannounced audits.
 Let’s look at each in more detail.